 Review a sample of audits and verify that scheduled audits were performed using checklists and/or procedures.
 These checklists/procedures include an audit plan, documented objective evidence, audit results, and a review of audit results by responsible management.
 Verify that audits were performed at the minimum frequency specified in the QA manual.
 Verify that follow-up action was taken where indicated.

-During inspections at the American Society of Mechanical Engineers (ASME) certificate holders, verify that the uthorized uclear nspector (ANI) is performing its third-party oversight as required.
-Verify that the ANI has reviewed and signed the ASME Section III data report.
+During inspections at the American Society of Mechanical Engineers (ASME) certificate holders, verify that the Authorized Nuclear Inspector (ANI) is performing its third-party oversight as required.
+Verify that the ANI has reviewed and signed the ASME Boiler and Pressure Vessel Code, Section III “Rules for Construction of Nuclear Facility Components” data report.

 43002-04 RESOURCE ESTIMATE